stefpetrov/stefpetrov/README.md

 ## Hello 👋, My name is Stefan and I am learning Web Development.

 - 🌱 I have more than 2 year experience with JavaScript, HTML & CSS
-- 🔭I have 1 year experience with React JS
+- 🔭I have 1 year experience with React JS and TypeScript
 - 🌱 I’m currently learning React Native
 - 📫 How to reach me: https://www.linkedin.com/in/stefpetrov